 The aircraft continues its flight without even noticing the change.
 I test the reaction of the F-104 by turning slightly to the right and to the left of our path.

-Now the difference with an MB.339 is much more evident: the stick is very hard and rotating the fighter on the longitudinal axis requires more strength.
+Now the difference with an MB.339 is much more evident: the stick is very hard and rolling the fighter on the longitudinal axis requires more strength.
 In a few minutes we are flying above the sea heading South, with Andrea back in command.